andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRow);
 ```

-With the necessary identifiers to get the current data value, the data to render can now be computed inside `applyState`'s function resolver.
-In this use case, the value is a string, which will suppress useless rerenders.
+With all necessary identifiers provided, the data to render can be parsed inside `applyState`'s function resolver.
+The value is a string, which suppresses useless rerenders.

 ```jsx
 const RowCell = (props) => {